openconfig/featureprofiles/internal/deviations/README.md

 ## Guidelines to add deviations to FNT tests

-* Add the deviation to the `Deviation` message in the [proto/metadata.proto](https://github.com/openconfig/featureprofiles/blob/main/proto/metadata.proto) file.
+* Add the deviation to the `Deviations` message in the [proto/metadata.proto](https://github.com/openconfig/featureprofiles/blob/main/proto/metadata.proto) file.

   ```
   message Deviations {